satish-annigeri/rcdesign/docs/source/materials.md

 Attributes of a group of reinforcement bars are:

-1. `rebar`: An object of type `Rebar` representing the type of reinforcement bar and its properties.
-Thus it is presumed that all bars in all layers of a group are of the same reinforcement type.
-2. `layers`: List of objects of type `RebarLayer`.
+1. `layers`: List of objects of type `RebarLayer`.
 A group may have zero or more layers of reinforcement bars.

 ## Shear Reinforcement
 Concrete, without any tension reinforcement has an ability to resist shear.
 However, when the shear force on a section exceeds the shear capacity of concrete, it will be necessary to either increase the depth of the cross section, if that is an option, or to provide shear reinforcement to resist the additional shear beyond the capacity of concrete if depth cannot be increased.
 Shear reinforcement can be provided in one of several ways: